abanoub-samy-farhan/safe-pass/README.md

 The available commands are:

 - `add`: Add a password, key or token to the database.
-- `show`: Show all data or data by category, domain and tag.
+- `show`: copies the selected entry to the clipboard using interactive cli tools.
 - `delete`: Delete a password, key or token from the database.
 - `passgen`: Password Generator for making the user's life easier by simply hitting the generation, specifing some flags like:
     - `-l --length`: Determine the length of the password